 You can start your business as a side-hustle while knowing that you have the safety net of your main job to fall upon if things go wrong (which they probably will, the first and the second time around).

-PwC hadn’t long introduced their flexible working policy before Brendan White, one of their senior managers in Melbourne, took advantage of the policy to set up an LGBTIQ charity.
+PwC hadn’t long introduced their flexible working policy before Brendan White, one of its senior managers in Melbourne, took advantage of the policy to set up an LGBTIQ charity.

 It’s fantastic news for Brendan and the community – but potentially not so much for PwC.
 If his charity sees success, how long is it really before Brendan leaves PwC to pursue his passion full-time?

 Without a doubt, flexible working is a huge perk for employees, but I do think it will backfire in some surprising ways for large employers.

-Specifically, negative repercussions will be felt at organisations which don’t consistently find additional ways to value their staff.
+Specifically, negative repercussions will be felt at organisations that don’t consistently find additional ways to value their staff.
 If employees find that grass is indeed greener on the other side, they’ll choose to move on.

-Overall, I think it’s a positive change – it will force organisations to innovate areas which traditionally have seen stagnation (I’m looking at you, recruitment and HR).
+Overall, I think it’s a positive change – it will force organisations to innovate areas that traditionally have seen stagnation (I’m looking at you, recruitment and HR).

-Moreover, if top talent do leave en masse to pursue their entrepreneurial ambitions, it can only mean a boon for the Australian startup scene.
+Moreover, if top talent does leave en masse to pursue their entrepreneurial ambitions, it can only mean a boon for the Australian startup scene.